Skip to Main Content

 • Avoid touching your eyes, nose, or mouth.

-• Increase ventilation and air flow in common rooms in the home.
+• Increase air flow in common rooms in the home.